PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 After the shackle was closed around her ankle, Asarah crawled under the large table she was chained to and lay down.
 She did not cry.
 She did not give up.
 But, when the rage and the adrenaline shivered out of her, she grew tired.

 She struggled to stay awake, to observe her surroundings and her captor carefully, to find a weak link in her chain, a soft spot in the wood of the table or any flicker of distraction that she could use against the Wizard.
 But there was none.
-After Samga left, the Dimsbury turned his back on her and devoted his full attention to the out-of-focus flame on the other side of the chamber.
+After Samga left, Dimsbury turned his back on her and devoted his full attention to the out-of-focus flame on the other side of the chamber.

 She had watched him for about 15 minutes before the chanting started.
 It was low and guttural, and sounded like the Wizard was speaking with more than one voice.
 The sound of it seemed to come from behind her.
 But when she whirled, there was only the rounded, stone wall of the spherical chamber, catching the echoes and playing tricks on her.